 According to Sons of Italy research, the five states with the most festivals are: New York (61); New Jersey (50); California (34); Pennsylvania (35); and Illinois (26).
 Other states with significant numbers of festivals include Massachusetts (21), Ohio (20), Connecticut (14) and Florida (14).

 Italian festivals are held coast to coast.
-Some festivals include such traditional events as the flight of the angels (the Feast of the Madonna del Soccorso di Sciacca in Boston in August); the greased pole contest (the Feast of St. Peter in Gloucester, MA in June); and the Dance of the Lily (Festa del Giglio), in which about 100 men carry a five-ton platform through the streets for hours (in Brooklyn and East Harlem in July and August).
+Some festivals include such traditional events as the flight of the angels (the Feast of the Madonna del Soccorso di Sciacca in Boston in August); the greased pole contest (the Feast of St. Peter in Gloucester, MA in June); and the Dance of the Lily (Festa del Giglio), in which about 100 men carry a five-ton platform through the streets for hours (in Brooklyn and East Harlem and in July and August).